09 Jun What’s the hype(erphonix)?

 In addition to the controlled dispersion advantages as seen above, the efficiency that the waveguide affords the tweeter is substantial, allowing for lower distortion and higher sound pressure levels.
 The R&D team needed a high-output mid-bass driver to match, so a custom-engineered 6.5″ driver with high sensitivity and power handling was designed.
 The high-output application of this driver makes the most of a larger 2″ voice coil and provided an overall speaker sensitivity of 92dB for 2.83V at 1 metre, with a 60Hz tuning frequency.
 Along with a massive 250 Watt power handling capability, the Hyperphonix 45 can produce exceptional output for its size!

 Mounted to the ceiling, the 45 degree baffle works perfectly in top front and top rear positions.

 In home cinema environments, this speaker will excel in medium to large size rooms in positions where you would normally use a Phonix 45, but require additional output or a more focused high frequency dispersion.
 That may be due to the physical distance to the main seat (front wides and heights are a good example) and/or wanting to push reference volume levels and beyond.
-It can also be ordered as a rear-mount option to face the baffle perpendicular to the wall (eg. side surrounds).
+It can also be installed with the bracket on the back of the speaker, facing the baffle perpendicular to the wall surface (eg. side surrounds).

 The precise pattern control, high output capability and compact, angled cabinet really defines the Hyperphonix 45 as a unique and versatile surround speaker for serious home cinema applications.